English 箭头

 📋 Summary

-To "sound like a broken record"—repeating something over and over—is actually a superpower in language learning.
-Repetition is the "base and key" to honing skills, eliminating grammar mistakes, and building confidence.
+To "sound like a broken record" is a crucial idiom in language acquisition, meaning to repeat something "over and over again" until the skill becomes second nature.
+Repetition is the "base and key" to honing pronunciation, eliminating grammar errors, and building confidence.

 🎯Key Sentences